microsoft/Intune-PowerShell-SDK/README.md

 Connect-MSGraph
 ```

-## Feature/Scenario Modules
+## Scenario Modules
-The feature/scenario modules are available on GitHub in the [Microsoft/Intune-PowerShell-Management](https://github.com/Microsoft/Intune-PowerShell-Management) repository.
+The scenario modules are available on GitHub in the [Microsoft/Intune-PowerShell-Management](https://github.com/Microsoft/Intune-PowerShell-Management) repository.

 ## Discovering available commands